create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 Sets a HSV color value; *h* is the hue, *s* is the saturation and *v* is the value component of the HSV color.

-The saturation, and value component must be in the range 0–1, and the hue component must be in the range 0–2π.
+The saturation and value component must be in the range 0–1, and the hue component must be in the range 0–2π.

 #### **linearToSRGB** (): SFColor